gnosischain/specs/shutter/low-level.md

     return version, chain_id, registry_address, index, count, nonce, is_registration
 ```

+#### Backwards Compatibility

+V0 registrations are also supported, they have the following differences from V1:
+- `VALIDATOR_REGISTRY_MESSAGE_VERSION = b"\x00"`
+- Only supports registration of a single validator key, does not use aggregate signatures.
+- `count` bytes are ignored.

 ### Key Broadcast Contract

 The Key Broadcast Contract is deployed at address `KEY_BROADCAST_CONTRACT_ADDRESS`.
 It implements the following interface: